Theater Actor Resume Example

 Highlight leading and ensemble roles from productions.
 I always include the director’s name and the theater, so casting can check my experience.
 Numbers help-mention cast sizes or audience turnout.

-Don’t forget to add workshops, masterclasses, and any choreography experience.
+Don’t forget to add workshops, masterclasses, and any choreography experience—these are also great to mention in your cover letter.
 This helps you stand out from straight theater actors.
 Keep everything clear and organized.

 Technical theater covers roles like lighting technician, sound engineer, and stage manager.
 I see theaters hiring over 30% of their crew for these backstage spots.